 Most modern gentlemen have a curious trait in common: a desperate lack of time combined with a constant desire for self-improvement.
-Perhaps that’s why the podcast, with its quick, easily-digestible format, has become such fertile territory for entrepreneurial thinking, and accessible, every day learning.
+Perhaps that’s why the podcast, with its quick, easily-digestible format, has become such fertile territory for entrepreneurial thinking, and accessible, every day learning – especially when events are as quick coming and dramatic as in our current moment.

 But, with an ever-growing cacophony of voices pleading for your attention, it can be hard to know whose advice to take — particularly when it comes to keeping abreast of current affairs.
 With that in mind, we’ve curated a quick playlist of the politics and news podcasts we swear by over at Gentleman’s Journal HQ.